COVID-19 Testing: Undergraduate Student Fall Semester Testing on Campus & Recovery

 Vanderbilt University is establishing its COVID-19 safety model by leveraging collaboration and partnership with the world-class Vanderbilt University Medical Center and Vanderbilt University School of Nursing to support and protect the Vanderbilt University community as much as possible.
 Vanderbilt is employing testing methods in consultation with VUMC experts and will continue to evaluate all testing options and methods moving forward.

-Students who have symptoms related to COVID-19 must contact Student Health.
+Students who have symptoms related to COVID-19 should visit Student Health.
 If Student Health is not open and symptoms are severe enough, the student should go to the VUMC emergency department.
-If symptoms are not severe enough to require the ED, for the safety of others, it is extremely important to avoid all contact with others, wear a face mask/covering, and practice strict hand hygiene while awaiting the Student Health Center to open.
+If symptoms are not severe enough to require an emergency visit, for the safety of others, it is extremely important to avoid all contact with others, wear a face mask/covering, and practice strict hand hygiene while awaiting the Student Health Center to open.
+Alternatively, if Student Health is closed, students may call the VUMC COVID-19 hotline at (888) 312-0847 for information about after hours assessment site availability.
+This number is answered seven days a week, 8 am – 5 pm Central time.
 Student Health will instruct the individual on appropriate next steps.

 POSITIVE CASE AND RECOVERY

-Students who test positive for COVID-19 must self-isolate as directed until they have recovered.
+Students who test positive for COVID-19 must isolate as directed until they have been deemed to have recovered.
 To determine the risk of potential exposure for others on campus, the Vanderbilt Public Health Central Command Center will conduct contact tracing with any student who has tested positive.
 Please visit the Contact Tracing page for more information on contact tracing.

 Vanderbilt is following the CDC’s recommended recovery strategy.
 If an individual had symptoms and tests positive for COVID-19, recovery status is assigned when: 1) the individual remains fever free without the use of fever reducers for 24 hours, 2) symptoms have improved, and 3) it has been at least 10 days since their symptoms first appeared.
 If an individual tested positive for COVID-19 but had no symptoms, the individual can be cleared to return to campus 10 days after the test as long as the individual does not develop symptoms.
 If the individual develops symptoms, then the individual must follow the recovery strategy for those with symptoms.